teto/pymptcpanalyzer/README.md

 It accepts as input a pcap (or csv file following a proper format).
 Upon pcap detection, mptcpanalyzer the formats supported by tshark (terminal version of wireshark).

-How to develop new plots ?
+How to add new plots ? new commands ?
 ===

-To ease their use, scripts should follow some guidelines:

-1. TODO autodetection of plots
+mptcpanalyzer supports plugins, see CONTRIBUTING.md to learn how to add new plots, commands, etc...

 FAQ
 ===

 1. What if I have several versions of wireshark installed ?
-Copy the config.example in the repository in $XDG_CONFIG_HOME/mptcpanalyzer/config and set the tshark_binary value to the full path towards the tshark version that supports mptcp dissection.
+Copy the config.example in the repository in `$XDG_CONFIG_HOME/mptcpanalyzer/config` and set the *tshark_binary* value to the full path towards the tshark version that supports mptcp dissection.

 Similar tools
 ===